-I know that there are a few people in this

-country who say that some of these things are part

-of the Great Welfare State (under the alias of the
+I know that there are a few people in this country who say that some of these things are part of the Great Welfare State - not the Great Society.
+My friends, nothing could be further from the truth.

-Great Society) which Lyndon Johnson intends to impose

-on this land.
-My friends, nothing could be further

-from the truth.

 Why a poverty program?
 Why greater investment